Stachys subcordata Rydb.

 - Comments

 - Plants characteristic of the central Blue Ridge of Virginia (and allegedly SW to e.
-Tenn.) were given this name by Rydberg.
+Tenn.) were given this name by P.A.
+Rydberg in 1927.
 Most subsequent workers included these within Stachys latidens, but the two taxa differ significantly in both foliar and inflorescence characters, as well as their habitats (S. subcordata is mostly affiliated with base-rich soils, S. latidens with strongly acidic soils).
 The type locality is at Peaks of Otter, Bedford County.
+This stout plant of rich forests is more shade-tolerant than most other Stachys species in our area; its large, leaf-like inflorescence bracts are distinctive and diagnostic.

 - Native Status